github/docs/content/sponsors/receiving-sponsorships-through-github-sponsors/managing-your-sponsorship-tiers.md

 ---
 title: Managing your sponsorship tiers
-intro: 'You can add a new sponsorship tier, or edit or retire an existing tier.'
+intro: "You can add a new sponsorship tier, or edit or retire an existing tier."
 redirect_from:
   - /articles/changing-your-sponsorship-tiers
   - /github/supporting-the-open-source-community-with-github-sponsors/changing-your-sponsorship-tiers
   - /github/supporting-the-open-source-community-with-github-sponsors/managing-your-sponsorship-tiers
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghec: '*'
+  ghec: "*"
 type: how_to
 topics:
   - Open Source